aeternity/aepp-sdk-js/docs/guides/oracles.md

 await oracle.respondToQuery(queryId, '{"temperature": 27.5}', options)
 ```

-Note:

-- Of course the oracle itself would either use an API to get the current temperature for a certain city or ideally directly communicate with measuring devices located in that specific city.
-- If the AeSdk class is initialized with the oracle's account there is no need to pass the `onAccount` option as this is done implicitely.

 ## 4. Oracle: extend
 As mentioned above an Oracle has a certain TTL that can be specified when registering it.
 You might want to extend the TTL of the oracle before it expires.
 You can do that as follows: